— 5 —

 Adaptive data analysis

 The standard holdout method returns the empirical risk R_S(f) given a query function f\colon{\cal X}\to{\cal Y}.
-But we’ll allow for other methods that don’t necessarily output the empirical risk.
-It turns out that there are interesting alternatives to the standard holdout mechanism that enjoy stronger guarantees.
-Intuitively, these alternatives limit the amount of information about the holdout set revealed by each estimate.
+But we’ll allow for other methods that don’t necessarily output the exact empirical risk.
+In fact, there are interesting alternatives to the standard holdout mechanism that enjoy stronger guarantees in the adaptive setting.
+Intuitively, these alternatives limit the amount of information about the holdout set revealed by each evaluation.

 Throughout this chapter, we restrict our attention to the case of the zero-one loss and binary prediction, although the theory extends to other settings.